Ranjan Ghosh

-Ranjan Ghosh (রঞ্জন ঘোষ Rônjôn Ghosh) is an Indian filmmaker and screenwriter, known for his acclaimed work in Bengali cinema.
-He rose to prominence debuting as a screenwriter in 2011, co-authoring Aparna Sen's Bengali feature film Iti Mrinalini, by becoming the first and the only screenwriter the legendary actor-director had collaborated with in her illustrious career.
-He made his directorial debut in 2014 with the critically acclaimed Hrid Majharey, a Bengali feature film starring Abir Chatterjee and Raima Sen. Inspired by certain iconic plays of William Shakespeare, it was the first film in the Bengali language based on the works of the Bard and was presented as a tribute on his 450th Birth Anniversary.
-His second film Rongberonger Korhi was an anthology of four short films woven around the theme of money and its relationship with human beings.
-It featured National Award-winning actor Rituparna Sengupta, veteran cine star Chiranjeet Chakraborty, critically acclaimed actors Ritwick Chakraborty, Soham Chakraborty, Kharaj Mukherjee, Arunima Ghosh, Arjun Chakrabarty and others.
-It became a widely acclaimed film on release in 2018, before doing the festival rounds in Dubai, Dhaka, London, and nationally at Delhi, Mumbai, Bengaluru, Pune and Hyderabad.
-In 2019, Ghosh released his third feature film, the hugely successful Ahaa Re featuring Bangladeshi actor Arifin Shuvoo, Rituparna Sengupta, Amrita Chattopadhyay, Paran Bandopadhyay, Deepankar De, Shakuntala Barua, Bangladeshi Cinema film actor Alamgir in a special appearance as a restaurant owner.
-The film made it to a coveted list of 25 all-time great Asian films about food, compiled by international film web magazine Asian Movie Pulse.
-Ghosh's fourth feature film Mahishasur Marddini - A Night to Remember featuring his muse Rituparna Sengupta along with Saswata Chatterjee, Parambrata Chattopadhyay and a bunch of young theatre actors, released in 2022 and is touted as his boldest work to date in which he experiments with form and style, combining the elements of theatre and cinema.
-The film was screened at the Film and Television Institute of India, Jawaharlal Nehru University, Jamia Millia Islamia, University of Hyderabad, English and Foreign Languages University, University of Kerala, SNDT Women's University, Pondicherry University, IIT Bombay (Indian Institute of Technology - Bombay), Indian Institute of Science Education and Research, Kolkata and Tata Institute of Social Sciences.
-The Indian People's Theatre Association, Kollam District Committee, Kerala, screened the film in August 2023.
-Earlier, it became the first Indian feature film to screen at any theatre festival anywhere in India when it played at the 21st Habitat Theatre Festival, 2022, organized by the India Habitat Centre, New Delhi.
+Ranjan Ghosh (রঞ্জন ঘোষ Rônjôn Ghosh) is an Indian filmmaker and screenwriter, known for his work in the Bengali cinema.
+He made his debut as a screenwriter in 2011, co-authoring Aparna Sen's Bengali feature film Iti Mrinalini.
+He made his directorial debut in 2014 with the critically acclaimed Hrid Majharey, a Bengali feature film starring Abir Chatterjee and Raima Sen. Inspired by certain iconic plays of William Shakespeare, it was presented as a tribute on his 450th Birth Anniversary.

+His second film Rongberonger Korhi (2018) was an anthology of four short films woven around the theme of money and its relationship with human beings.
+It received critical acclaim in multiple film festivals.

+In 2019, Ghosh released his third feature film Ahaa Re featuring Rituparna Sengupta and Arifin Shuvoo.
+Asian Movie Pulse listed the film among the 25 all-time great Asian films about food.
+Ghosh's fourth feature film Mahishasur Marddini - A Night to Remember featuring Rituparna Sengupta was released in 2022.
+The film was screened at the 21st Habitat Theatre Festival (2022) and Indian People's Theatre Association (2023).
+It became the first Indian feature film to be screened at any theatre festival in India.